bhershberg/Club-SoTA/README.md

 # Automate the repetitive stuff
 Every IC Designer who publishes their work tends to do three things (1) perform an initial SoTA literature review (2) generate a SoTA comparison table for their paper (3) make a SoTA plot for conference slides.
-SoTA-tracker takes the repetitive work out of these common tasks, meanwhile enhancing quality and insights.
+SoTA-tracker takes the repetitive work out of these common tasks, while enhancing quality and insights.

 # Join the Club